ArizpeA1/Basic-Dwm-w-gaps/README.md

         exec dwm

 And you're done, I hope you like it

 This is a fork of https://suckless.org/ so make sure to go an check their website out.

 # .xinitrc and .Xresources

-Just copy them to the home directory of your user and modify them to your needs Then if you want to use the .Xresources file you need to make sure you run in your .xinitrc
+Just copy them to the home directory of your user and modify them to your needs.
+Then if you want to use the .Xresources file you need to make sure you run in your .xinitrc

         xrdb -merge ~/.Xresources